Type C submarine

 The Cruiser submarine Type-C (巡潜丙型潜水艦, Junsen Hei-gata sensuikan) was one of the first classes of submarine in the Imperial Japanese Navy (IJN) to serve during the Second World War.
-Type-C submarines were better armed than the Type-A and Type-B. The Type-Cs were also utilized as Kō-hyōteki or Kaiten mother ships, for this reason they were not equipped with aviation facilities.
+Type-C submarines were better armed than the Type-A and Type-B. The Type-Cs were also used as Kō-hyōteki or Kaiten mother ships, for this reason they were not equipped with aviation facilities.

 Class variants

 The Type-C submarines were divided into three classes: